Information about Data Protection, and access to personal information

 You can find our Data Protection Policy document at the bottom of the page.

-The Data Protection Act provides individuals with a right of access to personal information held about them.
+Data protection legislation provides individuals with a right of access to personal information held about them.
 The right applies to both:

 - personal information held in computerised form